Kale is one of the great health fads, an all-conquering craze that since 2010, has swept through the West Coast like a tsunami.

 For the same acne nutrients, spinach contains 187%, 46%, and 17%.
 Cabbage contains 1%, 60%, and 3%.
 Brussel sprouts contain 15%, 141%, and 5%.
 Kale ranks first for acne-clearing vegetable nutrition.

-Kale is also a highly alkalising vegetable and by reducing the body’s overall acid load, it decreases the requirement for acid neutralising minerals.
-Calcium is one of those minerals, as are magnesium and potassium.
+Kale is also a highly alkalising vegetable, and by reducing the body’s overall acid load, it decreases the requirement for acid neutralising minerals.
+Calcium is one of those minerals, as is acne-clearing magnesium.

 Kale – the greatest source of lutein

-One of the great overlooked acne nutrients is arguably lutein, or its almost identical counterpart, zeaxanthin.
+One of the great overlooked acne compounds is arguably lutein, or its almost identical counterpart, zeaxanthin.

 Lutein is a carotenoid antioxidant, a class with over 600 members, which provide yellow, orange, and red pigments to foods (pumpkins, sweet potatoes, carrots).
 It is a phytonutrient, compared to zinc or vitamin C, which are micronutrients.
 Small quantities are found in multivitamins, since lutein is critical for eye health…

-…but lutein is also a stellar antioxidant, and the good news?
+…but lutein is also a stellar antioxidant.
+The good news?
 Kale is the single best source available from a grocery store.
 100 grams of raw kale contains 35571mcg of lutein/zeaxanthin, and the next best food is spinach with 15691mcg when perfectly cooked.
 Eggs are widely hailed for their lutein content, but one whole raw egg contains just 331mcg.
 Only a rare flower called nasturtium contains more lutein than kale.

 THREE: we also have this study on kale itself.
 Rats were fed a diet containing no kale, raw kale, or cooked kale.
 After 21 days, the kale-gobbling rats had substantially lower malondialdehyde and lipid peroxidation by-products.
 The scientists concluded: “diet with kale, both raw and cooked, efficiently inhibited the lipid peroxidation process in rats’ organisms.”